pkp/omp-user-guide/en/chapter6/distribution/payment.md

-Currency
-Payments made directly through this website will be denominated in the selected currency.
+# Chapter 6: Settings

-Payment Method
+## Payment

+This page allows you to configure your press web site for collecting payments.

+**Currency**: Use the menu to select the currency type for payments to your press.

-Choose from the list of available payment methods.
+**Payment Method**: Choose from the list of available payment methods.
 The area below will update accordingly.

-Manual Payment Settings

-Instructions
-Fee Payment Instructions for users selecting manual fee payment
+Methods include *Manual Payment* (which are collected outside of this system) or *Paypal* (collected online via the Paypal payment system).

+**Manual Payment Settings Instructions**: Enter instructions to your buyers making manual payments.
+For example, add a mailing address for cheque payments.

+Select the **Save** button to record your changes.